StephaneFeniar/Lottery-BestCombination/Methodology.md

 **Problem** : these playing frequencies are hidden by the Lototo organizer.

 So we should not be able to know which combination is the best one to play.
-This is why we're gonna try to estimate these playing frequencies by studying the **public results of the past draws:**
+This is why we're gonna try to estimate these playing frequencies by studying the **public results of the past draws**.

 ## Estimation of the playing frequency of each combination